ThomasMertes/seed7/src/read_me.txt

                      Only one #define of AWAIT_WITH_xxx is
                      allowed.

-  WITH_SQL: Defined when SQL should be supported.
+  WITH_SQL: 1 if SQL should be supported, 0 otherwise.

-  USE_TERMINFO: Defined when the console should be used with
+  USE_TERMINFO: Defined if the console should be used with
                 terminfo.
 Only one #define of USE_TERMxxx is allowed.

-  USE_TERMCAP: Defined when the console should be used with
+  USE_TERMCAP: Defined if the console should be used with
                termcap.
 Only one #define of USE_TERMxxx is allowed.

-  SIGNAL_HANDLER_CAN_DO_IO: Defined when I/O in signal handlers
+  SIGNAL_HANDLER_CAN_DO_IO: Defined if I/O in signal handlers
                             works.

-  CONSOLE_WCHAR: Defined when the console uses wide characters.
+  CONSOLE_WCHAR: Defined if the console uses wide characters.

-  CONSOLE_UTF8: Defined when the console uses UTF-8 characters.
+  CONSOLE_UTF8: Defined if the console uses UTF-8 characters.

-  OS_STRI_WCHAR: Defined when the system calls (os_...) use
+  OS_STRI_WCHAR: Defined if the system calls (os_...) use
                  wide characters (type wchar_t) for string
                  and path parameters.
 In this case functions like _wgetcwd(), wreaddir() and _wstati64()